Bosonization in $R$-paraparticle Luttinger models: paraparticles

-where $x \equiv e^{-\beta \epsilon}$, $\beta = 1/k_BT$, and $\epsilon$ is the $R$-paraparticle energy. $d_n$ are nonnegative integers and describe the dimension of the $n$-particle state.
-Importantly, $d_n = 0$ implies that the $n$ $R$-paraparticles cannot occupy the same mode at once.
-The average occupation number then can be calculated as
+where $x \equiv e^{-\beta \epsilon}$, $\beta = 1/k_BT$, and $\epsilon$ is the $R$-paraparticle energy. $d_n$ are nonnegative integers and describe the dimension of the $n$-particle state space.
+Importantly, $d_n = 0$ implies that $n$ $R$ paraparticles cannot occupy the same mode at once.
+The average occupation number can then be calculated as

+In general, different sets of GCRs can result in the same set of $\{ d_n \}_{n=1}^{\infty}$, hence different $R$ paraparticles can possess similar occupation statistics.